kopavel/KiCadLogicalSchemeSimulator/README.md

 ## Usage

-After launching the project, the simulator builds the simulation model and displays all "interactive" schema parts, such as LEDs, displays, or oscillators, on the desk.
+After launching the project, the simulator builds the simulation net and displays all "interactive" schema parts, such as LEDs, displays, or oscillators, on the desk.
 Parts can be arranged freely, and the layout is saved near the Netlist file in a file with the `.sym_layout` extension.

 For a detailed description of components, see [more information](schemaParts%2FREADME.md).